vantage6/vantage6-workshop/episodes/chap7_algo_dev.md

 ### Algorithm client

+The algorithm client provides functionality that is similar to the Python client, but can only do a subset of the operations, because the algorithm is not allowed to execute operations like creating a collaboration or deleting a user.
 This client can be used to interact with the server, e.g. to create a subtask, retrieve results, or get the organizations participating in the collaboration.

-Example:
+A typical example of how to use the algorithm client is as follows:

 ```python
 from vantage6.algorithm.client import AlgorithmClient